GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/53577819/210632536-762bff36-2776-4a6c-8c40-ea43f9e2f1d3.png">

-Please use the tables in **3.0.2 Component Wiring** for details on RED, BLACK and YELLOW wire connections to the Arduino.
+Please use the tables in [**Component Wiring**](#328-pressure-transducer) for details on RED, BLACK and YELLOW wire connections to the Arduino.

 ### 2.2.3 Finish
 ***
 If you haven't already, you're ready to connect everything to the Arduino.
-Use **3.0.2 Component Wiring** for quickly referencing all components.
+Use [**Component Wiring**](#320-component-wiring) for quickly referencing all components.

 One piece of advice would be to solder all cables to their respective boards as during the machine operation there is quite a bit of vibration which can introduce noise/frequent.
 This can lead to unexplained behaviours.